ros2/ros2_documentation/source/Docs-Guide.rst

 ==========

 This guide explains the ROS 1 and ROS 2 documentation infrastructure.
-It should be helpful in understanding where specific resources live, how to ask questions, and which sites are being maintained.
+It is helpful in understanding where specific resources live, how to ask questions, and which sites are maintained.

 .. contents:: Table of Contents
    :depth: 2